All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can omeprazole help with GLP-1 side effects?

 It can help with certain symptoms.
 If your nausea from a GLP-1 drug is related to increased stomach acid or acid reflux, omeprazole may provide relief.
-However, GLP-1-related nausea is often caused by slowed gastric emptying rather than excess acid, so omeprazole will not address all cases of GI discomfort.
+But GLP-1-related nausea is often caused by slowed gastric emptying rather than excess acid, so omeprazole won't address all cases of GI discomfort.
 Your provider can help determine the root cause.

 Are there alternatives to omeprazole that work better with GLP-1 drugs?